The Tandem Experience

 Phase 1

-• sign up in Peppi or Tuudo (French ,German, Japanese) or contact the teacher of the target language and inform her/him that you are willing to start tandem.
+• sign up in Peppi or Tuudo (French ,German, Italian or the general group) or contact the teacher of the target language and inform her/him that you are willing to start Tandem

 • after you have found a partner your task is to set learning outcomes (what do you want to learn) together and make a study plan (see below) for your tandem programme